-There is no charge to get a new UCard issued in your campus name.
-You can also update the picture on your UCard at no charge.
-If you are an incoming student, you can have your ID card issued in your campus name before you arrive on campus by emailing the form to Genny Beemyn.
+There is no charge for trans students and employees to get a new UCard issued in their new name, but they need to turn in their old UCard when they pick up their new one to have the charge be waived.
+Trans students and staff can also update the picture on their UCard at no charge.
+Incoming students can have their ID card issued in their campus name before they arrive on campus.

-Please be aware that if you change the name on your UCard, emails sent to you and mailings sent home by the university will use this name, so you could be outed to family members if you are not already out as trans.
+Students: please be aware that if you change the name on your UCard, emails sent to you and mailings sent home by the University will use this name, so you could be outed to family members if you are not already out as trans.

 How Can Students and Employees Have Their Chosen Name Rather than Their Legal Name Be Used in "People Finder" (the UMass Online Directory)?

 Students can go into SPIRE and under "UMass Directory," choose "My Directory Info."
 If you uncheck "publish primary name," only your chosen first name will appear in People Finder.